Honey_bee_flying.jpg

 Information about established hive removals inside of structures & trees

 If a swarm of bees has established a home of comb in an unwanted location, such as inside a tree on your property, inside a structure's chimney, or within the walls or eaves of your home, the bees can be removed in a process called trapping or cut-out removal.
 Please be advised that removing bees in this manner can involve disassembling parts of your home or building.
 Make sure you have a clear understanding with your beekeeper about the complete process and who will be responsible for what will happen from beginning to end of the entire project.
 A fee is usually paid to the beekeeper for this type of removal because of the amount of time and labor involved.
 We do not recommended spraying hives in buildings or homes with insecticide; not only are beneficial pollinators killed, but the honey, wax and dead bees will remain in the wall and attract all-kinds of bugs and rodents including mice, roaches, moths, beetles and yellow-jackets.
 Rarely does the insecticide actually kill the colony completely because it cannot directly reach the queen, bees and comb inside the structure.
-The best course is to let the hive be or remove the colony entirely.
+The best course is either to leave the hive alone or remove the colony entirely.

 Jeremy (502) 727-8836